tomzacchia/codewars/solutions/4kyu-strings-mix.md

 The solution is valid due to the following criteria:
 * only lowercase letters from a to z are in the solution
 * the frequency of each letter is in descending order, "aaa" placed before "gg"
-* all letters that have the same frequency count as other letters are ordered by of prefix ("1" < "2" < "=") AND within each prefix ordered alphabetically
+* all letters that have the same frequency count are ordered by prefix ("1" < "2" < "=") AND within each prefix ordered alphabetically
 ```js "1:gg/2:ee/2:ff"  // "e" < "g", however "1" < "2" ```

 ## Pseudo Code